ShaikhMudassir7/TubeDown/README.md

-# YouTube-Video-Download-Python
+# TubeDown - Video Downloader
-Download YouTube videos using GUI in Python
+the purpose of the application, which is to download videos from YouTube.
+Download YouTube videos using KivyMD GUI in Python

 Intall these dependencies:
-  1.pip install pytube
-  2.pip install tk
+  1.Additionally, make sure you have the necessary dependencies installed (kivy, kivymd, and pytube) to run the code successfully.

 If error like : HTTP error <some codes like 404/410 • exists do the following